 Laboratory: Minimum of four practical laboratory exams will be given during the semester.
 One laboratory practical will be oral format.
 The practical examinations consist of identification of anatomical parts and physiological functions.
-Models and animal specimen will be utilized to test your knowledge of these systems.
+Models will be utilized to test your knowledge of these systems.
 The laboratory exams accounts for 30% of your grade.